Daily budget Basic €25, occasional treat €40

 Wi-fi is widespread, particularly in cafes, and you’ll be able to track down a dedicated internet café easily enough in urban areas.

-Albania’s network of post offices continues to grow, and most are open Monday to Friday from 9am to 5pm.
-While their quality of distribution is also improving – from a pretty low base – it’s still prudent to hang onto any valuable parcels until you’re out of the country.
+Post offices are generally open Monday to Friday from 9am to 5pm.
+While their quality of distribution is improving – from a pretty low base – it’s still prudent to hang onto any valuable parcels until you’re out of the country.

 Money and banks